Havner/trainsim-helper/main/readme.txt

 16. C# tools

-  Those are tools written by CobraOne which I adapted for my own needs.
+  Those are the tools written by CobraOne which I adapted for my own needs.
 I know very little about C#.

   a) The Lua_Out editor